 There are seats and pergolas where you can relax halfway along is a statue of a woman waving to her fisherman husband, a cycle path and walkway runs along the lower path leading to a new marina and very relaxing bars.

 (A picture taken from the raised structure)

-I run along the avenue as often as I can you meet some very interesting people.
-From there you can see Playa de los Náufragos and Playa del Acequión.
+From the avenue, you can see Playa de los Náufragos and Playa del Acequión.

 (Playa de los Náufragos, the raised structure is behind the right stone wall – Torrevieja Spain)